-OR, they can come up with their own personal definition of what it means to be a man and only obey to their own standards.
+OR, men can come up with their own personal definition of what it means to be a man and only obey to their own standards.

 Tasking is at the core of how women control their men.

-Drama, criticism, and nagging are there to make sure that he will follow through on the tasks she deems important.
+Drama, criticism, and nagging are the support tools to make sure that he will follow through on the tasks she deems important.